pyeventsourcing/eventsourcing-eventstoredb/README.md

 Once project dependencies have been installed, you should be able to run tests from within PyCharm (right-click on the `tests` folder and select the 'Run' option).

-Because of a conflict between pytest and PyCharm's debugger and the coverage tool, you may need to add ``--no-cov`` as an option to the test runner template.
-Alternatively, just use the Python Standard Library's ``unittest`` module.

 You should also be able to open a terminal window in PyCharm, and run the project's Makefile commands from the command line (see below).